harshau007/devbox/README.md

 - `--volume, -v` (string): Specify the volume to mount.
 - `--package, -p` (string): Specify the technology to use.
 - `--url, -u` (string): Specify the URL to clone the repository.

+> **Note:** If you specify the `--url` option, DevControl will clone the repository and use the cloned repository as the volume.
+Default directory is `Desktop`

 ### `start`